-The last day to enroll in a course is prior to the first class meeting.
-Late enrollments may be approved during the first week of 8, 12 and 16 week courses by the instructor.
+Late enrollments may be approved during the first week of 8, 11, 12 and 16 week courses by the instructor.
 Students should contact the instructor, as early as possible, within the first week to request permission to enroll in the course.
+Please review the Registration, Refund and Withdrawal Dates chart on the website for the last day to register for courses.

-Contact: Registration and Records, Student Center, Room 249, ext.
-2370
+Contact: Registration and Records.

 The Learning Assessment and Testing Services provides a wide range of testing services to students, members of the community and area businesses.
 Services include placement testing, proficiency testing, certification testing, program testing, online learning testing, and customized testing.
-See also "Academic Advising," page 86.
+See also "Academic Advising," page 88.

-Contact: Student Center, Room 230, ext.
-5700 Aurora Downtown, Room 275, ext.
+Aurora Downtown, Room 275, ext.
 5700 Aurora Fox Valley, Room 229, ext.
+5700

-5700 Plano, Room 129, ext.
+Plano.
+Room 129, ext.
 5700